sarthaksharma13/omniglot_ipynb/README.md

 torchvision

 ### Results
 Accuracy of ~89% can be reached with the used parameters.
-This is not the best set, as a search on parameters was not performed.
 ![Alt text](./acc.png?raw=true "Test accuracy")